Love Me Strangely

-Love Me Strangely (Un beau monstre, Il bel mostro, also known as A Strange Love Affair, Two Girls in My Bed and A Handsome Monster) is a 1971 French-Italian drama film written and directed by Sergio Gobbi.
-It is loosely based on the novel Un beau monstre by Dominique Fabre.
-It starred Virna Lisi, Helmut Berger, Francoise Brion and Howard Vernon.
+Love Me Strangely (Un beau monstre, Il bel mostro, also known as A Strange Love Affair, Two Girls in My Bed and A Handsome Monster) is a 1971 psychological thriller film co-written and directed by Sergio Gobbi, based on the 1968 novel Un beau monstre by Dominique Fabre.
+It stars Virna Lisi, Helmut Berger, Charles Aznavour, Alain Noury, Marc Cassot and Françoise Brion.